Tobacco companies challenged California’s statewide ban on the sale of flavored tobacco products.

 - Implied preemption – SB-793 is impliedly preempted because it “stands as an obstacle” to the objectives of the Tobacco Control Act to “set national standards” for manufacturing of tobacco products, because FDA has chosen to regulate flavored cigarettes but leave menthol on the market, and because Congress created a “detailed regulatory process” for “evaluating the design and sale of new tobacco products.”

 - Dormant commerce clause – SB-793 improperly violates the Commerce Clause of the U.S. Constitution by dictating “how out-of-state manufacturers must manufacture their products.”

 Also on October 9, plaintiffs filed for a preliminary injunction on the first two claims in their complaint to prevent implementation of SB-793 until the conclusion of the lawsuit.
 This is the approach the tobacco industry has used in the other challenges to various flavored tobacco product ordinances.
 Defendants filed an opposition to that motion on November 12, 2020.
 Public health groups, including the Public Health Law Center, filed an amicus brief in support of the state law on November 16, 2020.
 On December 3, 2020, the State also filed a motion to dismiss the case.

 Meanwhile, in addition to the lawsuit, R.J.
-Reynolds has also led an effort to gather signatures in support of a referendum which will place SB 793 on the next ballot to be approved or rejected by voters.
-As a result, the law will not go into effect until it is approved or rejected by voters.
+Reynolds also led an effort to gather signatures in support of a referendum which will place SB 793 on the November 2022 ballot to be approved or rejected by voters.
+As a result, the law will not go into effect unless it is approved by voters.
 On December 10, 2020, the court asked the parties for additional briefing on the effect suspending SB 793 will have on the case.
-The parties submitted supplemental briefing in January of 2021 and the court will rule without oral argument.